Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Abstract

 \section{Abstract}

-The connection between random matrices and the spectral fluctuations of complex quantum systems in a suitable limit can be explained by using the setup of random matrix theory.
-Higher-order spacing statistics in the $m$ superposed spectra of circular random matrices are studied numerically.
-Because the results in terms of higher-order spacings in the superposed spectra are still lacking.
-We tabulated the modified Dyson index $\beta'$ for a given $m$, $k$, and $\beta$, for which the nearest neighbor spacing distribution is the same as that of the $k$-th order spacing distribution corresponding to the $\beta$ and $m$.
-Here, we conjecture that for given $m(k)$ and $\beta$, the obtained sequence of $\beta'$ as a function of $k(m)$ is unique.
-This result can be used as a tool for the characterization of the system and to determine the symmetry structure of the system without desymmetrization of the spectra.
-We verify the results of the $m=2$ case of COE with the quantum kicked top model corresponding to various Hilbert space dimensions.
-From the comparative study of the higher-order spacings and ratios in both $m=1$ and $m=2$ cases of COE and GOE by varying dimension, keeping the number of realizations constant and vice-versa, we find that both COE and GOE have the same asymptotic behavior in terms of a given higher-order statistics.
-But, we found from our numerical study that within a given ensemble of COE or GOE, the results of spacings and ratios agree with each other only up to some lower $k$, and beyond that, they start deviating from each other.
-For a particular number of eigenvalues, a large dimension and a small number of realizations can be preferred over the reverse.
-It is observed that for the $k=1$ case, the convergence towards the Poisson distribution is faster in the case of ratios than the corresponding spacings as we increase $m$ for a given $\beta$.
+Higher-order spacing statistics in the $m$ superposed spectra of circular random matrices of the same class are studied numerically.
+We conjecture that for given $m$ (or order $k$) and $\beta$, the sequence of modified Dyson index $\beta'(k)$ (or $\beta'(m)$) obtained using the sum of absolute differences between the cumulative distribution functions method (denoted as $D(\beta')$) is unique.
+Also, for a given $k$, the distribution tends to the corresponding $k$-th order Poisson statistics in the limit $m\rightarrow \infty$.
+The quantum chaotic kicked top model for various Hilbert space dimensions is studied, and it is found to satisfy our conjecture.
+This involves the numerical verification of $m=2$ case of COE results.
+Our result can be used as a tool for the characterization of a system and to determine the symmetry structure of the system without desymmetrization of the spectra.
+Additionally, the comparative study of the higher-order spacing and ratio distributions in both $m=1$ and $m=2$ cases of COE as well as GOE is performed within and across these ensembles numerically using the $D(\beta')$ method.
+This study is carried out both by varying the dimension and keeping the number of realizations constant, and vice-versa.
+The same asymptotic higher-order statistics are observed across COE and GOE in terms of a given spectral fluctuation measure.
+But, within a given ensemble of COE or GOE, the results of higher-order spacing and ratio distributions agree with each other only up to some lower $k$, and beyond that, they start deviating from each other.
 Further, the spectral fluctuations of the intermediate map of various dimensions are studied.
-There, we find that the effect of random numbers used to generate the matrix corresponding to the map is reflected in the higher-order statistics.
-Various important observations from the analysis of our extensive numerical computations are discussed.
+Various important observations and discussions from the analysis of our extensive numerical computations are presented.